List of Hell Teacher: Jigoku Sensei Nube characters: Doumori Elementary School staff

-The administrative head of the elementary school, the principal diligently strives to maintain order and efficiency despite the numerous bizarre spiritual occurrences happening under his jurisdiction.
+Is an administrative head of the elementary school, the principal diligently strives to maintain order and efficiency despite the numerous bizarre spiritual occurrences happening under his jurisdiction.
 Whether or not he was aware of Nūbē's dual roles as an exorcist and a teacher when he joined the school, he quickly recognizes it as a valuable asset to his staff and the overall well-being of the institution.